-Shipley uses School and Student Services (SSS) by NAIS to collect basic financial information on income, assets, family size and the number of siblings in tuition-charging schools.
-A needs analysis report is prepared by SSS that suggests the amount you can contribute for educational costs.
+Shipley uses School and Student Services (SSS) to collect basic financial information such as income, assets, family size and the number of siblings in tuition-charging schools among others.
+A needs analysis report is prepared by SSS that suggests the amount a family can contribute for educational costs.
 Since not all families’ financial circumstances are equal, the Shipley Tuition Assistance Office uses the SSS evaluation as the starting point for Shipley’s review of each applicant for tuition assistance.

 In cases of divorce or separation, Shipley requires information from both natural parents and any stepparents.
 Each parent must complete and submit a Parents’ Financial Statement (PFS).
 The family’s ability to contribute is based on both natural parents’ and any stepparents’ income and assets.